Butler Island Plantation: History

 Behind the colony is Settlement No. 1, where the coloured people (I believe this is the correct term) reside.
 It consists of an avenue of orange trees, on each side of which are rows of wooden houses, and at the end of which, facing the avenue, is what was the old hospital, but which is now half of it the church. ...
 Immediately in front of our garden is the Altamaha river, with the landing-place for the boats, and from which all the water-supply is drawn.
 On the left of us is the overseer's house, a larger and more imposing edifice, although not so comfortable as ours.
 On the right are the barns and the threshing mill and engine, which are very nearly finished, and present a magnificent appearance from the river.
 The old mill, with all the valuable machinery, was burnt down a year ago.
 The rest of the island consists of rice-fields, of which about 1,000 acres are under cultivation or cultivable, some marsh land covered with thick bamboo and reeds, in which the wild duck do congregate, and some scrubby brushwood; also Settlements Nos.
 2 and 3, an old rickety, but very large barn, a ruined mill, a ruined sugar-house.

 Tillinghast L'Hommedieu Huston purchased the plantation in 1926.
 He converted it into a dairy and lettuce farm.
 He also built the Huston House on the property in 1927.
 After his death, the plantation was sold to R. J. Reynolds Jr.

 Today the Georgia Department of Natural Resources manages the plantation.
 The area is open every day to the public for recreational activities.

+In the late evening of June 26, 2024, The Huston House was destroyed in a fire.
+One person was arrested on suspicion of arson.